 In the worst-case scenario, despite a sound business plan, vigorous and sustained marketing and the support of our community, it is of course possible that the business may not develop as anticipated and the pub could be forced to close.

 In that circumstance, the Public Works Loan would still need to be repaid.
 The Parish Council would still own the Chandos Arms as an asset, and would then make appropriate decisions at the time on how to move forward with it to continue to repay the loan.

+In the absolute worst case an increase in precept, potentially in the order of £40 per year for a Band D house, could be necessary.

 Isn’t it going to be expensive to refurbish the building?